openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/piriformCortexLayer1a
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Piriform cortex layer 1a' is a central nervous system cell part cluster and nervous system cell part layer.
-It is part of the piriform cortex layer 1.
+   :definition: Is a central nervous system cell part cluster and nervous system cell part layer.
+Is part of the piriform cortex layer 1. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0023900) ('is_a' and 'relationship')]
-   :description: Superficial part of plexiform layer (layer 1) of piriform cortex that receives afferents from the olfactory bulb by way of the lateral olfactory tract.
+   :description: Superficial part of plexiform layer (layer 1) of piriform cortex that receives afferents from the olfactory bulb by way of the lateral olfactory tract. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0023900)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0108922
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0023900#piriform-cortex-layer-1a-1
    :name: piriform cortex layer 1a